rafapi/summariser_client/README.md

 * Authentication
 * Improve design and readability
 * Add snippet of content on front page
-* Move to more efficient hosting
+* Move to deployment oriented hosting
+* Add documentation